 Finding A Treatment Program That Offers EMDR For Addiction

 More and more treatment facilities are beginning to offer EMDR as this psychotherapy technique grows in popularity.
 EMDR is most often used in conjunction with other types of therapy to provide a comprehensive approach to addiction recovery.
-Vertava Health Ohio and Swift River, two of Vertava Health’s treatment facilities, offer Eye Movement Desensitization and Reprocessing therapy to help patients overcome substance use disorders.
+Vertava Health Ohio and Vertava Health Massachusetts, two of our treatment facilities, offer Eye Movement Desensitization and Reprocessing therapy to help patients overcome substance use disorders.

 If you would like to learn more about EMDR for addiction or want to find a treatment facility that offers this form of therapy, contact an Vertava Health’s treatment specialist today.